 To ensure the best possible protection of your personal data, Google Analytics has been expanded to include the code “anonymizeIp” on this website.
 This code causes the last 8 bits of the IP addresses to be deleted and your IP address to be recorded anonymously (so-called IP masking).
 Your IP address will be shortened by Google in principle before the transfer within member states of the European Union or other parties to the Agreement on the European Economic Area and thereby anonymized.
 Only in exceptional cases will the full IP address be sent to a Google server in the US and shortened there.

 Your data processed on the use of our website will be deleted or blocked as soon as the purpose of the storage is omitted, the deletion of the data does not conflict with statutory retention requirements and subsequently no other information is given about individual processing methods.

-In our website we use the plug-in of the social network Twitter.
+In our website we use the so-called “Share” buttons of the social network Twitter.
 Twitter is an Internet service provided by Twitter, Inc., 795 Folsom St., Suite 600, San Francisco, CA 94107, USA, hereafter referred to as “Twitter.”

 Twitter warrants that EU data protection standards will be respected, including when processing data in the United States.

-If you are logged in to Twitter while visiting any of our plug-ins, the information collected through the plug-in will be recognized by Twitter.
-The information collected in this way may be assigned to your personal account by Twitter.
-If you use the so-called “Share” button of Twitter, for example, this information will be stored in your Twitter user account and, if applicable, published via the Twitter platform.
+If you use the Share button of Twitter, this information will be stored in your Twitter user account and, if applicable, published via the Twitter platform.
 If you want to prevent this, you must either log out of Twitter before visiting our website or make the appropriate settings in your Twitter account.